to Overview

 }

-The inner state is not writable (after construction), but readable.
+The internal state is readable but not writable after construction.
 So the implicit interface of this class would be:

 interface NameReadable {